anhtukhtn/books/the_pragmatic_programmer.md

 There is a kind of estimating that programmers use almost daily: estimating the resources that algorithms use - time, processor, memory, and so on.

 It's a good idea to make sure an algorithm really is a bottleneck before investing your precious time trying to improve it.

+### Refactoring

+> Change and decay in all around I see

+As a program evolves, it will become neceessary to rethink earlier decisions and rework portions of the code.
+The progress is perfectly natural.

+### Evil Wizards

+Don't use wizard code you don't understand